 We are subject to the law like everyone else.
 Sometimes, we must process your information in order to comply with a statutory obligation.

 For example, we may be required to give information to legal authorities if they so request or if they have the proper authorisation such as a search warrant or court order.

 Specific uses of information you provide to us

 5. Information relating to your method of payment

-I do not store payment details, but my Bank will have access to your name on payment by BACS or cheque.
+I do not store payment details, but my Bank will have access to your name as your reference to your payment with your full name on payment by BACS

 6. Contacting us